Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Our estimation

-Here we intuitively assume that the substances are bounded not by wall rather by gravitational force around the black hole.
-Then we estimate the merging entropy for black holes by analogy with ideal gas in the gravitational potential related to the black holes.
+As a simplest toy-model, we imagine that the substances composed of ideal gas in the gravitational potential related to the black holes.
 Instead of expanding into the mixing volume, a substance will diffuse into intermediate space between the two black holes by balance of gravitation of two colliding black holes.
 Since that is one-dimensional force balance, in a toy model we simply imagine uniform gravitational force caused by each black hole.
-Initially there is only one black hole, and at coalescence, there arises the other black hole so that two uniform gravitational forces with equal strength and opposite directions, which are caused by the two black holes, offset each other and substances diffuse into the intermediate space between the two black holes.
+Around one of colliding black holes, initially there is no other black hole and at coalescence the other black hole appears, so that two uniform gravitational forces caused by the two black holes with equal strength and opposite directions, offset each other.
+Losing their binding force, their substances diffuse into the intermediate space between the two black holes.

 Suppose a gas cylinder with vertical length $L$ (to be a distance between the two black holes) and with area of section $s$, is in a uniform gravitation.
 We will estimate the entropy increase by calculating the entropy difference between the ideal gases in the uniform gravitation and not in.